Associate Professor of Cello and Coordinator of Undergraduate Admissions and Scholarships

 Peter Opie is associate professor of cello at Ball State University and cellist of the American Piano Trio.
 He has performed widely as a soloist and chamber musician in Europe, Asia, South America, and the United States.

 Recent concerto performances include works by Beethoven, Brahms, Haydn, and Vivaldi with the Daegu Melos Ensemble in Korea, the Provintsia Chamber Orchestra in Russia, the Muncie Symphony Orchestra, Marion Philharmonic Orchestra, and Lake Charles Symphony Orchestra.

-As an orchestral player he has worked with the Detroit Symphony Orchestra, Indianapolis Chamber Orchestra, and Fort Wayne Philharmonic.
+As an orchestral player he has worked with the Detroit Symphony Orchestra, Indianapolis Symphony Orchestra, Fort Wayne Philharmonic, and as guest principal with the Indianapolis Chamber Orchestra.
 He spent a summer as a fellow at the Tanglewood Music Festival, where he performed with the Boston Symphony Orchestra, and was also offered a fellowship to the Aspen Music Festival.